CAFECA-IO/Playwright/TBD/readme.md

 - Reference: [Playwright CI GitHub Actions](https://playwright.dev/docs/ci-intro#html-report)

-### Costomize the trade test
+### Costomize the trade test with your own wallet

+1. Change the Mnemonic Phrase and password in .auth/metamask.json
-1. Create a test file in tests folder named with "*.spec.ts"
+2. Create a test file in tests folder named with "*.spec.ts"
-2. Example of trade case
+3. Example of trade case

 ```typescript
 import { test, expect } from "../fixtures";